opendaylight/netconf/docs/user-guide.rst

          }

 Connecting via TLS protocol is similar to SSH.
-First setup keystore by using three RPCs from `Configure device to connect over TLS protocol`_ to add a client private key, associate a private key with a client and CA certificates chain and add a list of trusted CA and server certificates.
+First setup keystore by using three RPCs from `Netconf-keystore configuration`_ to add a client private key, associate a private key with a client and CA certificate chain, and add a list of trusted CA and server certificates.
 Only after that we can process and create a new NETCONF connector you need to send the following PUT request.